Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 How to get a virtual phone number

-If you don’t already have a virtual phone system, you can go through a provider that only sells virtual numbers.
+Also, you can go through a provider that only sells virtual numbers.
 These are some of the most popular virtual phone line providers:

 • Google Voice provides individual users with a free virtual phone number that can be used for calls, text messages and voicemail.
 It has an easy-to-use app for smartphones or computers, and you can link the virtual number to a mobile or landline number.
-Business plans start at $10 a month per user for up to 10 users in 10 domestic locations.
+Business plans start at $10 per month per user for up to 10 users in 10 domestic locations.

 What are the benefits of a virtual phone number?